-- ☑ No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing 3) fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+- ✓ No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (3) The is calculated and state now it was determined). - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No .: - (3) Filing Party: - (4) Date Filed: